spacelift-io/user-documentation/docs/concepts/spacectl.md

 #### Spacelift API tokens

-Spacelift API tokens can be specified using the `SPACELIFT_API_TOKEN` environment variable.
-When this variable is found, the CLI ignores all the other authentication environment variables because the token contains all the information needed to authenticate.
+Spacelift API tokens can be specified using the `SPACELIFT_API_TOKEN` environment variable and contains all information needed to authenticate.

-NOTE: API tokens are generally short-lived and will need to be re-created often.
+API tokens are generally short-lived and will need to be re-created often.

 #### GitHub tokens

-GitHub tokens are only available to accounts that use GitHub as their identity provider, but are very convenient for use in GitHub actions.
+GitHub tokens are only available to accounts that use GitHub as their identity provider, but are very convenient for use in GitHub Actions.
 To use a GitHub token, set the following environment variables:

-- `SPACELIFT_API_KEY_ENDPOINT` - the URL to your Spacelift account, for example `https://mycorp.app.spacelift.io`.
+- `SPACELIFT_API_KEY_ENDPOINT`: The URL to your Spacelift account, for example `https://mycorp.app.spacelift.io`.
-- `SPACELIFT_API_GITHUB_TOKEN` - a GitHub personal access token.
+- `SPACELIFT_API_GITHUB_TOKEN`: A GitHub personal access token.

 #### Spacelift API keys

 To use a Spacelift API key, set the following environment variables:

-- `SPACELIFT_API_KEY_ENDPOINT` - the URL to your Spacelift account, for example `https://mycorp.app.spacelift.io`.
+- `SPACELIFT_API_KEY_ENDPOINT`: The URL to your Spacelift account, for example `https://mycorp.app.spacelift.io`.
-- `SPACELIFT_API_KEY_ID` - the ID of your Spacelift API key.
+- `SPACELIFT_API_KEY_ID`: The ID of your Spacelift API key.
 Available via the Spacelift application.
-- `SPACELIFT_API_KEY_SECRET` - the secret for your API key.
+- `SPACELIFT_API_KEY_SECRET`: The secret for your API key.
 Only available when the secret is created.

 More information about API authentication can be found at [our GraphQL API documentation](../integrations/api.md).